Tinnahalls/session1_vefskolinn2021/README.md

 #Knowledge

-    ⋅⋅*  Understand what a markup language is
+    ⋅⋅*  Understand what a markup language is.
-    ⋅⋅*  Understand what a style sheet language is
+    ⋅⋅*  Understand what a style sheet language is.
-    ⋅⋅*  Understand what the "cascading" in Cascading Style Sheets means ⋅⋅*  Understand what "static site hosting" is
+    ⋅⋅*  Understand what the "cascading" in Cascading Style Sheets means.

-Skills
+    ⋅⋅*  Understand what "static site hosting" is.

-⋅⋅*  Be able to setup a development environment to start a web development project
+#Skills
-    ⋅⋅*   Be able to use HTML and CSS to create a simple website ⋅⋅*   Be able to use the browser's development tools to inspect a website's code ⋅⋅*  Be able to publish a static website
+    ⋅⋅*  Be able to setup a development environment to start a web development project ⋅⋅*   Be able to use HTML and CSS to create a simple website ⋅⋅*   Be able to use the browser's development tools to inspect a website's code ⋅⋅*  Be able to publish a static website